nn-dma/generate-verification-report/doc/environment_variables.md

 The `GITHUB_TOKEN` is expected to be the dynamically generated GitHub token during workflow run, but it can also be a personal access token (PAT) with the necessary permissions.

+In some cases it may be necessary to override the default values of these environment variables.
+This can be done by [setting them manually](#overriding-default-github-environment-variables).

 ### GITHUB_REPOSITORY

 These are related to the runtime context and will be set automatically by the GitHub workflow.
 If you run the Dagger workflow locally or have a reason to override contextual values, they can be manually set and overridden.

+It is used to generate links and looking up information for generating the verification report.

 Example: